ipapi-is/ip_to_hosting/README.md

 This package allows you to check whether an IP address belongs to a hosting/cloud provider.
 In case the IP belongs to a hosting provider (datacenter), this module will return the meta information for the hosting provider.

+Currently, there are more than 180,000 IP ranges from more than 4,400 hosting providers in the database.
+Learn more, by [reading the documentation](https://ipapi.is/hosting-detection.html).

 ## Installation

 You can both use this package from Node.js and in the browser with vanilla JavaScript.